drduh/macOS-Security-and-Privacy-Guide/README.md

 Also see this [technical overview](https://blog.timac.org/2018/0717-macos-vpn-architecture/) of the macOS built-in VPN L2TP/IPSec and IKEv2 client.

-Other open source OpenVPN clients/GUI: [Eddie](https://github.com/AirVPN/Eddie), [Pritunl](https://client.pritunl.com) are not evaluated in this guide, so are neither recommended nor actively discouraged from use.

 ## PGP/GPG

-PGP is a standard for encrypting email end to end.
-That means only the chosen recipients can decrypt a message, unlike regular email which is read and forever archived by providers.
+PGP is a standard for signing and encrypting data (especially email) end-to-end, so only the sender and recipient can access it.

 GPG, or **GNU Privacy Guard**, is a GPL-licensed open source program compliant with the PGP standard.